libretro/docs/docs/development/retroarch/compilation/wii.md

     cd retroarch
     git pull

-To update your local copy from the repository run git pull
+To update your local copy from the repository of RetroArch, run git pull

 ### Building RetroArch separately

 First, you need to compile [Salamander](../glossary.md#salamander).
-To compile Salamander (for Wii) run:
+For compile Salamander (for Wii) run:

     make -f Makefile.wii.salamander

 Rename the file retroarch-salamander_wii.dol as boot.dol.
 This file is the frontend launcher for the other cores (indeed files containing core and frontend).

-Second, to compile RetroArch for Wii (the core and the frontend), rename the compiled core as 'libretro_wii.a' (see bellow how to compile a core), put it in the RetroArch directory and run:
+Second, to compile RetroArch for Wii (the core and the frontend), rename the compiled core as 'libretro_wii.a' (see below how to compile a core on "Building Cores" section), put it in the RetroArch directory and run:

     make -f Makefile.griffin platform=wii